ging/fiware-cosmos-orion-flink-connector-examples/README.md

 ## Example 2 : Complete Orion Scenario with docker-compose

 The second example does the same processing as the previous one but it writes the processed data back in the Context Broker.

+### Setting up the scenario
-In order to do it, it needs to have a Context Broker up and running.
+In order to test this feature, we need to have a Context Broker up and running.
 For this purpose, a `docker-compose` file is provided under `files/example2`, which deploys all the necessary containers for this scenario.
 You just need to run the following command (probably with `sudo`):
 ```
 docker-compose up